Debtors may cover their liabilities with SEPA Direct Debits.

 - CID assigned in another country may also be used for the purpose of SEPA Direct Debits in KB

 Unique Mandate Reference – UMR

-- The Unique Mandate Reference is specified by the creditor, who has to inform the debtor about it.
+- Unique Mandate Reference is specified by a creditor, who has to notify it to a debtor

-- SEPA Direct Debit consent must be filed under such UMR, whereas any SEPA Direct Debit orders must include the UMR.
+SEPA Direct Debit consent must be filed under such UMR, whereas any SEPA Direct Debit order must include UMR